aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 8. Specify image offsets from the corresponding edge of the shape's bounding box
 9. Write the modified presentation as a PPTX file.

-This Javascript code demonstrates a process in which a StretchOff property is used:
+This JavaScript code demonstrates a process in which a StretchOff property is used:

 ```javascript
 // Instantiates the Prseetation class that represents a PPTX file